Updated 2026-04-25

 /pricing lists official DeepSeek API keys at a discount — identical interface to direct DeepSeek, just cheaper.

 Claude still holds the crown for the hardest problems.
-DeepSeek V4 changes everything below that ceiling: 90% of the quality for 10% of the price.
-The smartest stack in 2026 routes the easy 95% of traffic to V4 and reserves Claude Opus 4 for the residual elite tasks.
+DeepSeek V4 changes the routing decision below that ceiling: strong enough quality for many coding and agent workloads at a much lower token cost.
+The smartest stack in 2026 routes routine traffic to V4 and reserves Claude Opus 4 for the residual elite tasks.